Free Nonprofit Micro-eMBA Module #5

 It’s not uncommon, especially for new organizations, to act as if they are lucky even to have anyone on their board.
 Wrong!
 You deserve — and should always expect — to have a very participative board that, no matter how hands-on they are at first, also attends to major decisions about the organization.
 Completion of this module will ensure that your board has the necessary components, policies, and practices in place from which to develop a healthy governing board.

 Note that you, as a learner in this program, can greatly enhance the development of your board by continuing to involve board members in discussions about topics and questions posed by this program.

-NOTE ABOUT BOARD COMMITTEES: Consider establishing a Board Development Committee (or Board Governance Committee) to review and help guide implementation the information in this learning module.
-Major activities and goals from this learning module could be incorporated in that Committee’s Sample Committee Work Plan.
+NOTE ABOUT BOARD COMMITTEES: Consider establishing a Board Development Committee (or Board Governance Committee) to review and help guide the implementation of the information in this learning module.
+Major activities and goals from this learning module could be incorporated into that Committee’s Sample Committee Work Plan.

 NOTE ABOUT “CORPORATE” NONPROFITS: A nonprofit organization is wise to file in its state to be a corporation.
 The vast majority of nonprofits that get tax-exempt and/or charitable status with the Internal Revenue Service (in the United States) have corporate status.
 So understand that the term “corporate” on this page refers to nonprofit corporations.